Discover folk - the CRM for people-powered businesses

 Key features

-- Socal media integration: Seamlessly import contacts from LinkedIn, Sales Navigator, Instagram, X and more to bring contacts within folk, leverage your network and use templates for quicker, streamlined communication.
+- Social media integration: Seamlessly import contacts from LinkedIn, Sales Navigator, Instagram, X and more, allowing your 20-50 person team to leverage existing networks and use templates for streamlined communication.

 Pros